-The process of photosynthesis is conveniently divided into two parts: the energy-fixing reaction (also called the light reaction) and the carbon-fixing reaction (also called the light-independent reaction, or the dark reaction).
+The process of photosynthesis is conveniently divided into two parts: the energy-fixing reaction (also called the light reaction) and the carbon-fixing reaction (also called the light-independent reaction or the dark reaction).

-The spent electrons from P680 enter the P700 reaction center in photosystem I. Sunlight now activates the electrons, which receive a second boost out of the chlorophyll molecules.
+The spent electrons from P680 enter the P700 reaction center in photosystem I. Sunlight activates the electrons, which receive a second boost out of the chlorophyll molecules.
 There they reach a high energy level.
-Now the electrons progress through a second electron transport system, but this time there is no proton pumping.
+The electrons progress through a second electron transport system, but this time there is no proton pumping.
 Rather, the energy reduces NADP.
 This reduction occurs as two electrons join NADP and energize the molecule.
 Because NADP acquires two negatively charged electrons, it attracts two positively charged protons to balance the charges.
 Consequently, the NADP molecule is reduced to NADPH, a molecule that contains much energy.

 Because electrons have flowed out of the P680 reaction center, the chlorophyll molecules are left without a certain number of electrons.
 Electrons secured from water molecules replace these electrons.
 Each split water molecule releases two electrons that enter the chlorophyll molecules to replace those lost.
 The split water molecules also release two protons that enter the cytoplasm near the thylakoid and are available to increase the chemiosmotic gradient.

-Figure 1.
-The energy-fixing reactions of photosynthesis.
+Figure 5-2 The energy-fixing reactions of photosynthesis.

 In photosynthesis, the protons pass back across the membranes through channels lying alongside sites where enzymes are located.
 As the protons pass through the channels, the energy of the protons is released to form high-energy ATP bonds.
 ATP is formed in the energy-fixing reactions along with the NADPH formed in the main reactions.
 Both ATP and NADPH provide the energy necessary for the synthesis of carbohydrates that occurs in the second major set of events in photosynthesis.

-Figure 2.
-A carbon-fixing reaction, also called the Calvin cycle.
+Figure 5-3 A carbon-fixing reaction, also called the Calvin cycle.

 Glucose can be stored in plants in several ways.
 In some plants, the glucose molecules are joined to one another to form starch molecules.
 Potato plants, for example, store starch in tubers (underground stems).
 In some plants, glucose converts to fructose (fruit sugar), and the energy is stored in this form.
 In still other plants, fructose combines with glucose to form sucrose, commonly known as table sugar.
 The energy is stored in carbohydrates in this form.
 Plant cells obtain energy for their activities from these molecules.
 Animals use the same forms of glucose by consuming plants and delivering the molecules to their cells.

-All living things on earth depend in some way on photosynthesis.
+All living things on Earth depend in some way on photosynthesis.
 It is the main mechanism for bringing the energy of sunlight into living systems and making that energy available for the chemical reactions taking place in cells.